Code-Institute-Submissions/bmcdonald2000-Eyes.In.The.Sky_MayResub/README.md

  •Subsequent lines of code were running before previous lines of code had finished.

    °In order to fix this I use Asynchronous funtions.

-  •Time and date was displayed in epoch time
-   °In order to fix this I used converted the data to hours beore it was returned

   •The days of the week were returned as numbers
    °In order to fix this I used converted the day number into a day before the data was returned.